josekun13/Becker-test-version/README.md

 # Becker-test-version
 The purpose of this robot is to test and develop human-robot interaction applications, also control models for non-linear systems.
 ## Introduction
+R.Becker :cat: is an inverted pendulum on two wheels, the idea of this design is
 ## Structure
 ### Characteristics
 ## Electronics